Snoring and Sleep Apnea Solutions in Hoover, AL

 Sufferers of sleep apnea normally complain about not getting enough rest and feeling tired the next day.
 Their sleeping cycles are interrupted, and they experience sleep deprivation.
 Sleep apnea causes can also be related to TMJ disorder.
 Snoring is the most noticeable sleep apnea symptoms among those who suffer from sleep apnea.

 TMJ disorder could be the culprit of sleep apnea, although other health issues may cause it too, like obesity.
 Patients with sleep apnea snore, often heavily, possibly interrupting their own sleep and the sleep of those around them.

-Dr. Perrigo is glad to offer a home sleep study you can use right at home instead of visiting a sleep center.
+Our Hoover, AL dentist, Dr. Perrigo is glad to offer a home sleep study you can use right at home instead of visiting a sleep center.
 This study will determine whether you have sleep apnea, and you won’t even have to leave your home.
 For mild to moderate cases, Dr. Perrigo will recommend sleep apnea solutions like oral appliance that you can wear to keep your airways open.
 For severe cases, he will have further recommendations.

 What Exactly is Sleep Apnea?

 Sleep apnea is a sleep disorder in which the person stops and starts breathing several times while sleeping.
 Sleep apnea can be obstructive, central, or mixed.